achebrol/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/windows-intro.md

 ## Run the app on iOS

 We have, thus far, used the Android emulator to do all of our development.
 This is fairly normal when developing on Windows as you need an extra machine - a Mac - to compile iOS applications.
 I use a Macbook for this, and I've installed the both [XCode][xcode] and [Visual Studio for Mac][vsmac] on the Mac.
 In addition, I've opened both applications at least once to agree to the license agreements, update to the latest versions, and do some housekeeping.
-In addition, I've linked my XCode instance to my Apple Developer Account, although this step is strictly optional for most of the tutorials in this book.
+I've also linked my XCode instance to my Apple Developer Account, although this step is strictly optional for most of the tutorials in this book.
 I'll tell you when having an Apple Developer Account is not optional.

 To link your Windows development PC to your Mac, you need to enable remote login and then pair your Mac.
 This works best when the PC and Mac are on the same network.
 You can find full details on this process, including a troubleshooting guide, in the [Xamarin documentation][pair-mac-docs].
 Note that you don't need to actually look at the Mac during the development process.
 Everything is handled from the Visual Studio IDE.